clarkshu123/HW1_CS/README.md

 ### 2. Business Activities

+The specific financial problem that JPMorgan attempts to address is to exchange value between different parties over blockchain.
+Ultimately, the bank's intended customer is all their customers.
+However now, JPM coin is still at a testing stage as Farooq stated:
+> JPM Coin is currently designed for business-to-business money movement flows, and because we are still in a testing phase, we don’t have plans to make this available to individuals at this stage.
+That said, the cost-savings and efficiency benefits would extend to the end customers of our institutional clients.

 * What specific financial problem is the company or project trying to solve?

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?